-To reflect academic competences necessary for students during their departmental studies at TEDU and the curricular objectives of the ESL upper intermediate level, TEDU ELS EPE tests a candidate's ability in Section 1 to demonstrate comprehension of aural and written input of appropriate level of difficulty by answering related multiple choice questions; in Section 2 to write an academic argumentative essay on a general topic, and in Section 3 produce an oral response to a short reading text on a general discussion topic.
+To reflect academic competences necessary for students during their departmental studies at TEDU and the curricular objectives of the ESL upper intermediate level, TEDU ELS EPE tests a candidate's ability in Reading and Listening Parts to demonstrate comprehension of aural and written input of appropriate level of difficulty by answering related multiple choice questions; in Writing Part to write an academic argumentative essay on a general topic, and in Speaking part to produce an oral response to the questions on a general discussion topic.

-- In the first part of the exam marked Section 1, the reading and listening texts are to be on unrelated topics and contain a maximum of 50 questions testing a candidate's ability to use academic listening, reading skills to comprehend academic texts containing level appropriate academic vocabulary. - In the second part of the exam marked Section 2, the candidate is expected provide a written output in response to a written prompt on a general discussion topic. - In the third part of the exam marked Section 3, a candidate is expected to first summarize a short reading text on a controversial or general topic, and then answer 1-3 comprehension and opinion questions derived from the text with sufficient detail and elaboration to support that opinion. - TEDU-EPE is administered in two separate sessions.
-The score obtained from Session 1 and Session 2 constitute the final TEDU-EPE score.
+- In Reading Part, the reading texts are to be on unrelated topics and contain a maximum of 25 questions testing a candidate's ability to use academic reading skills to comprehend academic texts containing level appropriate academic vocabulary. - In Writing Part, the candidate is expected provide a written output in response to a written prompt on a general discussion topic. - In Speaking Part, a candidate is expected to answer 2 opinion questions with sufficient detail and elaboration to support opinion. - In Listening Part, the listening texts are to be on unrelated topics and contain a maximum of 25 questions testing a candidate's ability to use academic listening skills to comprehend academic texts containing level appropriate academic vocabulary.

+TEDU-EPE is administered in four separate sessions in two days.
+The score obtained from each session constitutes the final TEDU-EPE score.